soderstromkr/whisper-local-transcribe/README.md

 ## transcribe
 Simple script that uses OpenAI's Whisper to transcribe audio files from your local folders.
+## Note
+This implementation and guide is mostly made for researchers not familiar with programming that want a way to transcribe their files locally, without internet connection, usually required within ethical data practices and frameworks.
+Two examples are shown, a normal workflow with interent connection.
+And one in which the model is loaded first, via openai-whisper, and then the transcription can be done without being connected to the internet.

 ### Instructions
 #### Requirements